nasa/HyperCP/README.md

 As of January 2020, access to these data requires a user login and password, which can be obtained here (https://oceancolor.gsfc.nasa.gov/registration).
 A link to register is also provided in the Configuration window.
 When the user selects 'Download Ancillary Models', pop-up windows will allow the user to enter a login and password.
 Once this has been done once, canceling the login pop-up dialog will force the program to use the current configuration (i.e. it is only necessary to re-enter the password if it has changed.)

-The default value for sea-surface reflectance (**Rho_sky**, sometimes called the Fresnel factor) is set by default to 0.0256 based on **(Mobley 1999, Mueller et al. 2003 (NASA Protocols))**, which can be optionally adjusted for wind speed and cloud cover using the relationship found in **(Ruddick et al. 2006)** (i.e. Li(750)/Es(750)< 0.05 for clear skies, Rho_sky = 0.0256 + 0.00039* U + 0.000034* U^2, else Rho_sky = 0.0256).
+The value for sea-surface reflectance (**Rho_sky**, sometimes called the Fresnel factor) can be estimated using various approaches in order to correct for glint **(Mobley 1999, Mueller et al. 2003 (NASA Protocols))**.
+It is adjusted for wind speed and solar-senzor geometries.
 The default wind speed (U) should be set by the user depending on in situ conditions, for instances when the ancillary data and models are not available (more information is given below on how ancillary wind data are applied).
-This correction does not account for the spectral dependence **(Lee et al. 2010, Gilerson et al. 2018)** or polarization sensitivity **(Harmel et al. 2012, Mobley 2015, Hieronymi 2016, D'Alimonte and Kajiyama 2016, Foster and Gilerson 2016, Gilerson et al. 2018)** in Rho_sky.
+The Mobley 1999 correction does not account for the spectral dependence **(Lee et al. 2010, Gilerson et al. 2018)** or polarization sensitivity **(Harmel et al. 2012, Mobley 2015, Hieronymi 2016, D'Alimonte and Kajiyama 2016, Foster and Gilerson 2016, Gilerson et al. 2018)** in Rho_sky.
 Uncertainty in Rho_sky (Rho_sky_Delta) is estimated from Ruddick et al. 2006 at +/- 0.003.
+The tabulated LUT used for the Mobley 1999 glint correction derive from **Mobley, 1999, Appl Opt 38, page 7445, Eq.
+4** and can be found in the /Data directory as text or HDF5 data.

-The third option provided for glint correction is based on **Zhang et al. 2017**.
-This model explicitly accounts for spectral dependence in rho, separates the glint contribution from the sky and the sun, and accounts for polarization in the skylight term.
+The **Zhang et al. 2017** model explicitly accounts for spectral dependence in rho, separates the glint contribution from the sky and the sun, and accounts for polarization in the skylight term.
 This approach requires knowledge of environmental conditions during sampling including: wind speed, aerosol optical depth, solar and sensor azimuth and zenith angles, water temperature and salinity.
 To accomodate these parameters, HyperInSPACE uses either the ancillary data file provided in the main window, GMAO models, or the default values set in the Configuration window as follows: field data ancillary files are screened for wind, water temperature, and salinity.
 These are each associated with the nearest timestamps of the radiometer suite to within one hour.
 Radiometer timestamps still lacking wind and aerosol data will extract it from the GMAO models, if available.
 Otherwise, the default values set in the Configuration window will be used as a last resort.

 *{To Do: Work to optimize the processing of Zhang rho.
 Currently, this proceeds far more slowly in Python than Matlab.
 See notes in ZhangRho.py for gen_vec_quad and prob_reflection near L165}*
 *{To Do: Include additional skylight/skyglint corrections, such as Groetsch et al. 2017/2020}*